 1) RVs range from small collapsible trailers to full-size:

 With everything from a small camper (Class B or Class C) to a full-size trailer (Class A) available, you are sure to find the right size vehicle.
 Those who only want to do a little camping once or twice a year might find simple campers with basic amenities the perfect option.
 However, if you plan to live in the vehicle full-time, you should consider purchasing a larger trailer that offers more space and amenities.

 2) RVs are towed via a hitch system:

-    This means that once you’ve set up your RV, you can unhook the towing vehicle for use around the area.
+This means that once you’ve set up your RV, you can unhook the tow truck or towing vehicle for use around the area.
 This will be helpful if you enjoy sightseeing or if you just need to run to the store for some milk and cookies.
 In addition, the towing vehicle can be your regular means of transportation when you are not traveling in your RV.

 3) RVs require less storage space when not in use:

 Unless you plan to live in it full time and sell or rent your traditional home, you will need to find a place to store the RV when it is not in use.
 Even larger RVs that offer slide-outs can often be stored alongside a house or garage with minimal effort.

 4) RVs usually require less maintenance and get better gas mileage:

 Because they have no engine of their own, RVs simply do not have many repair issues.
 Their lighter weight also means less money spent on gasoline.

 Reasons for Purchasing a Motorhome